Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Discussion and Future Work

-Furthermore, the DETF FoM is not the only metric by which we can optimise our understanding of dark energy.
-For instance, eigenvectors have been a popular approach, \citet{Huterer03} \citep[although][argue that something like the DETF FoM is sufficient for most needs]{Linder05}.
-It will be straight-forward to implement such dark energy characterisations in our simulations, but interpretation (and evaluation) will likely be debated.
+Furthermore, the DETF FoM is not the only metric by which we can optimize our understanding of dark energy.
+For instance, eigenvectors \citep{Huterer03} have been a popular approach (although \citealt{Linder05} argue that something like the DETF FoM is sufficient for most needs).
+It will be straightforward to implement modified dark-energy characterizations into our simulations, but additional cosmology-fitting tools may be needed to implement a more comprehensive analysis.

-The SN survey defined within the SDT report limits the number of SN~Ia at high-$z$ and focuses on achieving a larger sample within $0.2 \leq z \leq 0.6$.
-Our imaging-only strategies however, place no limit on the number of SN~Ia within a given redshift bin, and explore out to $z \leq 3.0$.
-As our surveys have not been optimised, we have not specifically considered the effects of focusing observations within any given redshift range.
-However, our preliminary studies have indicated (see Section~\ref{compss}) that an increase in the fraction of SN~Ia with higher redshifts (i.e., $z > 1.2$) does not necessarily provide a significant increase in a surveys FoM.
-This is likely due to the nature of dark energy and the $w_{0}-w_{a}$ parameterization.
-Variations on the redshift distribution will be considered as part of our future optimisation studies.
+The SN survey defined within the SDT report limits the number of SNe~Ia at high $z$ and focuses on achieving a larger sample within $0.2 \leq z \leq 0.6$.
+Our imaging-only strategies, on the other hand, place no limit on the number of SNe~Ia within a given redshift bin, and explore out to $z \leq 3.0$.
+As our surveys have not been optimized, we have not specifically considered the effects of focusing observations within any given redshift range.
+However, our preliminary studies have indicated (see Section~\ref{compss}) that an increase in the fraction of SNe~Ia with higher redshifts (i.e., $z > 1.2$) does not necessarily provide the same fractional increase in a survey's FoM (see Figure~\ref{bin_fom}).
+This is likely due to the nature of dark energy and the $w_{0}$--$w_{a}$ parameterization.
+Variations on the redshift distribution should be considered in future optimization studies.

 Our work has used constraints on the cosmological parameters from both the BAO \citep{Anderson14} and CMB \citep{Planck15} datasets.
-However, there is ongoing work to include external constraints from projections of CMB S4 \citep{Abazajian16} and future BAO missions, e.g., the \citet{DESI16}. \citet{Weinberg13} showed that the impact of Stage 4 SN constraints on the FoM has a strong dependence on the relative constraints from the Stage 4 BAO and future Weak Lensing probes.
-Future work will attempt to replicate this analysis in the context of various SN strategies.
+However, there is ongoing work to include external constraints from projections of CMB S4 \citep{Abazajian16} and future BAO missions such as \citet{DESI16}. \citet{Weinberg13} showed that the impact of Stage 4 SN constraints on the FoM has a strong dependence on the relative constraints from the Stage 4 BAO and future weak lensing probes.
+Future work is needed to replicate this analysis in the context of various SN strategies.

+{\red Although the key objective of the {\it WFIRST} SN survey is to obtain data on SNe~Ia, it will image a significant fraction of the sky with a cadence of 5 days.
+Within this data a plethora of other transient events may be found which could lead to significant scientific gains \citep[e.g.,][]{Scolnic17K}.
+When designing the survey such synergies with other areas of astrophysics should be considered.}